k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 Note that if the LUT parameter is populated by a **k2_ws** (Web Service LU Type), you can populate the WS_METHODS using the list of Web Services to be deployed.
-If this parameter is not populated or is empty, all the WS are deployed into the Fabric Server.
+If this parameter is not populated or is empty, all the WS are deployed into the Fabric server.

 **Example**: